BaamOne/Looh_api/README.md

 # Looh_api
- C# with DDD project pattern
+ C# with DDD and clean architecture